Rebar Weight Calculator

 When should I use the Rebar Weight Calculator?

 Use it when your task matches one of these common needs: Estimate rebar weight for pickup or delivery planning.
 Compare #3, #4, #5, and larger bars.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Rebar Weight Calculator doing with my inputs?

-In plain language: The calculator multiplies length by quantity, adds waste, selects the nominal weight per foot for the rebar size, and converts total pounds to US tons.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator multiplies length per bar by quantity, adds the waste percent, uses the nominal weight per foot for the selected rebar size, and divides total pounds by 2,000 for US tons.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What do the main Rebar Weight Calculator inputs mean?

-Rebar size: the US bar size, such as #4, used to choose nominal weight per foot.
-Length per bar: the length of one bar or cut piece.
-Quantity: how many bars or pieces at that length.
-Waste percent: extra length for cuts, laps, layout changes, and damaged pieces.
+Rebar size: the US bar size, such as #4 or #5, used to choose nominal weight per foot.
+Length per bar: the length of one straight bar, stock bar, or cut piece in feet.
+Quantity: how many matching bars or pieces at that length.
+Waste percent: extra length for cuts, lap splices, layout changes, bent pieces, and damaged bars.

 How should I read the Rebar Weight Calculator answer?